Background pattern

 1. What is Docetaxel Hospira and what is it used for

-The name of this medication is Docetaxel Hospira.
+The name of this medicine is Docetaxel Hospira.
 Its common name is docetaxel.
 Docetaxel is a substance derived from the needles (leaves) of the yew tree.
-Docetaxel belongs to a group of cancer medications called taxoids.
+Docetaxel belongs to a group of anticancer medicines called taxoids.

-Your doctor has prescribed Docetaxel Hospira for the treatment of breast cancer, certain types of lung cancer (non-small cell lung cancer), prostate cancer, stomach cancer, or head and neck cancer:
+Your doctor has prescribed Docetaxel Hospira for the treatment of breast cancer, certain types of lung cancer (non-small cell lung cancer), prostate cancer, gastric cancer, or head and neck cancer:

-2. What you need to know before starting to use Docetaxel Hospira
+2. What you need to know before you use Docetaxel Hospira

-• If you are allergic (hypersensitive) to docetaxel or any of the other components of this medication (listed in section 6);
+• if you are allergic (hypersensitive) to docetaxel or to any of the other ingredients of this medicine (listed in section 6);

-• If your white blood cell count is too low;
+• if your reduced white blood cell count is too low;

 Warnings and precautions

-Inform your doctor, pharmacist, or nurse immediately if you have abdominal pain or tenderness, diarrhea, rectal bleeding, bloody stools, or fever.
-These symptoms may be the first signs of severe gastrointestinal toxicity, which can be fatal.
+Inform your doctor, pharmacist, or nurse immediately if you have abdominal pain or tenderness, diarrhea, rectal bleeding, blood in stools, or fever.
+These symptoms could be the first signs of severe gastrointestinal toxicity, which can be fatal.
 Your doctor must address this immediately.

 Inform your doctor, pharmacist, or nurse if you have vision problems.
 In case of vision problems, particularly blurred vision, you must have your eyes and vision examined immediately.